oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The version range given identifies just a single version.

-> A tool MAY change the branch category to `product_version` and replace the value for `name` with the version as quick fix.
+> A tool MAY change the branch category to `product_version` and replace the value for `name` with the version as a quick fix.

 ## 6.2 Recommended Tests <a id='recommended-tests'></a>